agilethought/angularjs-styleguide/README.md

 ## Services

-### Singletons
+### Singletons (50%)
 ###### [Style [Y040](#style-y040)]

   - Services are instantiated with the `new` keyword, use `this` for public methods and variables.
-Since these are so similar to factories, use a factory instead for consistency.
+Alternatively, use the revealing module pattern.
+Use the `.service` module type.

     Note: [All AngularJS services are singletons](https://docs.angularjs.org/guide/services).
 This means that there is only one instance of a given service per injector.